 Molecular evolution

-To test how tree misspecification affects common model-based analyses of molecular evolution, we retrieved 21,733 orthologous coding sequences between M. musculus and the six newly sequenced genome (Fig. 1; Table 1) Coding coordinates from M. musculus were transposed to the new assemblies via liftOver (Hinrichs et al. 2006) to account for indels and sequences retrieved with samtools faidx (Danecek et al. 2021).
+To test how tree misspecification affects common model-based analyses of molecular evolution, we retrieved 22,261 coding sequences fromM. musculus using the longest coding transcript of each gene.
+Coding coordinates from the M. musculus coding sequences were transposed to the new assemblies via liftOver (Hinrichs et al. 2006) and sequences retrieved with bedtools getfasta (CITE).
+Because some regions are too diverged, some genes are unable to liftOver for some samples so in total we recovered 17,216 genes present in all 7 species.
 We then used MACSE to re-align these coding regions to account for possible frameshifts and stop codons (Ranwez et al. 2018).
 Before alignment we trimmed non-homologous regions from each ortholog using the trimNonHomologousFragments sub-program within MACSE.
 Then we aligned the orthologs using alignSequences and trimmed the aligned sequences with trimAlignment to remove unaligned flanking regions.
-Finally, we manually filtered all alignments based on the following: We found that 3,214 alignments have a premature stop codon in at least one species, 1,758 alignments have 4 or more species with identical sequences, and 62 alignments are shorter than 100bp.
-We removed these alignments from all subsequent analyses, resulting in 16,733 total alignments for tree reconstruction and inference of selection.
+Finally, we manually filtered all alignments based on the following: We found that 3,368 alignments have one or more sequence removed during filtering for gappy sites, 3,132 alignments have a premature stop codon in at least one species, 1,571 alignments have only 3 or fewer unique sequences among the 7 species, and 78 alignments are shorter than 100bp.
+We removed these alignments from all subsequent analyses, resulting in 12,559total alignments for tree reconstruction and inference of selection.
+Note that some alignments were filtered in multiple of the listed categories.

 We then used IQ-TREE 2 (Minh et al. 2020b) to reconstruct a single species tree from concatenation of all gene alignments, as well as gene-trees for each individual alignment.
 This species tree from coding regions matches the topologies of these species inferred by concatenation of UCEs in the previous section.
 Next we ran several tests that use both coding alignments and a tree to infer positive selection: PAML’s M1a vs. M2a test (Yang 2007), HyPhy’s aBSREL model (Smith et al. 2015a), and HyPhy’s BUSTED model (Murrell et al. 2015).
 We ran each test twice on each gene, once using the species tree derived from concatenated data, and once using the gene tree inferred from the alignment of that gene only.
 For the HyPhy models, no target branch was selected, meaning all branches in the input phylogeny were tested.